-I am delighted that my investor group is participating in this acclaimed production of Fiddler on the Roof, now running at Stage 42 in NYC.
+I was delighted to have my investor group participate in this acclaimed production of Fiddler on the Roof, which won the Drama Desk Award and Outer Critics Circle Award.

 Review: A Yiddish ‘Fiddler on the Roof’?
 Sounds Crazy, Nu?
 By Jesse Green July 17, 2018